 The Martinstor - the oldest gate in the city

 Originally there were four city gates in Freiburg im Breisgau.
-Only two of these are left - one of them is the Martinstor next to the Schwabentor the Martinstor in the old town.
+There are only two left - one of them is next to the Schwabentor the Martinstor in the old town.
 It is also the oldest and was built at the beginning of the 13th century to fortify the city.
 In recent years, this attraction has undergone several renovations, so it has existed in its current form since the beginning of the 20th century.
-When visiting the city, you can either walk through the gate or pass it by tram, which has passed through an arch of the Martinstor since 1901.
+When visiting the city, you can either walk through the gate or pass through it by tram, which has covered an arch of the city since 1901 Martin Gate traversed.

 The highlights at a glance